Portrait

 Joined Carpenter Technology’s board in 2012

 Mr. Karol is Managing Partner and founder of Watermill Group, a private investment firm specializing in strategic and operational management.
-He serves on the Boards of private companies owned by the Watermill Group, including Quality Metalcraft, Inc., Experi-Metal, Inc., Cooper and Turner, LTD., Beck Industries, Weston Industries, Musser Lumber Company and ENBI Global, Inc. Additionally, Mr. Karol is Chairman of the Board and CEO of HMK Enterprises, Inc., a privately-held investment company.
+He serves on the Boards of private companies owned by the Watermill Group, including Cooper and Turner, LTD., Beck Industries, Weston Industries, Musser Lumber Company and ENBI Global, Inc. Additionally, Mr. Karol is Chairman of the Board and CEO of HMK Enterprises, Inc., a privately-held investment company.
 From 2006 through February 2012, Mr. Karol served as a Director of Latrobe Specialty Metals, Inc. (“Latrobe”), a manufacturer and distributor of high-performance materials, which was partially owned by the Watermill Group during this time period and was acquired by Carpenter Technology in February 2012.

 Mr. Karol is currently a member of the Board of Advisors of The Walter Group.
 He has also served as Chairman of the Board at Mooney Aircraft Company, Director and Chairman of the Audit Committee at StockerYale, and as a Director for Jeepers!
 Inc., Intelligent Energy Limited, Inter-Tel Corp., Superior Tubes, and Fine Tubes.